AnishPimpley/ML-wiki/Summaries/RelationNetworksForObjectDetection.md

 * Learnt attention weights closely mimic the class co-occurence probability (implicitly learns it)
 * Not efficient for dense anchors or dense region proposals, but dense proposals may be redudnant to begin with
 * complexity is proportional to sq. of region proposals, so can't use for sliding window methods like YOLO, SSD as too inefficient
 * Does not appear to capture any semantic relationship between labels (like cat is an animal, or the image being a particular scene)
+* does capture co-occurance very well, but learns it only from this dataset and no general knowledge model